iliya-hajjar/micro-brewery/README.md

 ### Improvements

-- [] Complete tests for all services
+[X] Complete tests for all services

--[] Add CI/CD pipeline
+[] Add CI/CD pipeline

--[] Add precommit to apply flake8 and black
+[] Add precommit to apply flake8 and black

--[] Add manager to all SqlAlchemy based services to have migrations
+[] Add manager to all SqlAlchemy based services to have migrations

--[] Add logger
+[] Add logger